 Young Himba boy

 I had been to Namibia before, but my previous adventures only showed me the wildlife and landscapes of this spectacular country.
 So when I had the chance to spend an afternoon in a Himba village, I was delighted.
 My guide helped translate the many questions that the Himba had for me, and in return I asked to learn more about their traditions.
 This boy had his hair split into two braids, meaning both of his parents were still living.
-I really liked his quiet confidence that came through in this portait as he glanced at me sideways with a slight air of suspicion.
+I really liked his quiet confidence that came through in this portrait as he glanced at me sideways with a slight air of suspicion.

 Was this useful?